 The main difference in the A47 is the galley which is elevated and more integrated into the pilothouse than the A55/A57 layout.
 I like the way the A47 galley works and the elimination of 3 steps down and 3 up every time you go into the galley is a nice plus.
 There is a spectacular view from the galley and that should help anyone prone to motion sickness keep their equilibrium.

 The midship cabins are a bit smaller in width than the A55 cabins, though the berths are the same size.
-Storage space there seems adequate and was helped greatly by 5 stowage lockers that were added after we had a chance to get into the nearly finished boat and figure out where the best locations were.
+There is ample storage space in this cabin.

 The heads and showers are just as functional as on the A55/57.
 They are a little smaller, largely due to the hull beam being less, but have plenty of space.
-The large inboard lockers that we find so useful on the A55/57 for sheets and towels as well as first aid and toiletry items are also similar and plenty large enough.
+The large inboard lockers that we find so useful on the A55/57 for sheets and towels as well as first aid and toiletry items are also similar.

 The port aft cabin on the A47 is the most versatile and probably the best cabin on the boat.
 Three of the first four A47's have substantially different layouts in the aft cabin.
 There is a double bunk layout, a two single bunk layout and a two single bunk plus head layout.
 Seldom does a boat of this size offer so many alternatives.
 Pounce has the double berth layout and it looks very comfortable with plenty of storage.

 Along with the hallmarks of Atlantic Cat cockpits - safety and easy access to running rigging - note the simplicity of the sail handling system of the MastFoil rig.
 Far fewer lines are required than with a conventional rig.

 The spacious aft deck is a great place for lounging and dining.
 The awning, not shown, provides shelter from sun and rain.